mehtajaghvi/usb-development-board/getting_started.rst

 		 Double check connections and try again, or use -F to override this check.
 #. *Error*
-	error if 90-digispark.rules not included
+	If 90-digispark.rules not found in /etc/udev/rules.d/

 	Abort mission! -1 error has occured ...
 	>> Please unplug the device and restart the program.